chipsalliance/firrtl-spec/spec.md

 For this, registers take a reset signal of a reset type.
 The reset type determines the implementation of the registers.

-There are 3 reset behaviors captured by reset type:
+There are 2 reset behaviors captured by reset type:
-* Synchronous resets (`sync`{.firrtl}) - These are sampled for activation on the rising clock edge.
+* Synchronous resets with synchronous release (`sync`{.firrtl}) - These become active or inactive on the rising edge of the clock which drives the user.
-* Asynchronous resets (`async`{.firrtl}) - These become active (and inactive) immediately without regard to a clock.
-* Asynchronous activation, synchronous deactivation (`asyncsync`{.firrtl}) - These become active immediate without regard to a clock, but deactivate on the clock edge after the reset is no longer asserted.
+* Asynchronous activation, synchronous deactivation (`async`{.firrtl}) - These become active immediate without regard to a clock, but deactivate on the clock edge after the reset is no longer asserted.

 There are 2 implementations of the reset signal:
 * Active high (`high`{.firrtl}) - a 1 indicates the reset is active